 Almost two thirds of organizations (62%) reckoned that quick wins could be achieved by reducing purchasing costs from improved supplier agreements and the greater use of those contracts.

 People's instincts are correct because strategic procurement can deliver the answers.
 Reducing purchasing costs from improved supplier agreements can be achieved by avoiding bad sourcing processes and replacing them with state-of-the-art sourcing that combines the right tools and expertise.

 But savings cannot be realized unless new contracts are used to full effect, by following strategic procurement principles.
 Put simply, a contract is only as good as the way it's managed up and down the line.
 Neglected supplier agreements have a nasty habit of biting back but you can succeed by following effective ways to ensure contracts always deliver on their promises.

 Almost one third of respondents (29%) had their eye on savings derived from improved analytical capabilities.
 When strategic procurement is functioning properly, you can start to get those elusive business-critical insights.
 Then, with the right information, you can make the key decisions to sharpen up your sourcing, mitigate risk, improve processes and drive up efficiency.

 #3rd place: Accounts Payable employee savings

-Without the right processes, Accounts Payable staff can find themselves at the sharp end – branded as a bottleneck, criticised by suppliers and colleagues.
-But when strategic procurement starts to get all the parts moving and the right tools are added, then efficiency opportunities will start to ripple through an organisation.
+Without the right processes, Accounts Payable staff can find themselves at the sharp end – branded as a bottleneck, criticized by suppliers and colleagues.
+But when strategic procurement starts to get all the parts moving and the right tools are added, then efficiency opportunities will start to ripple through an organization.
 Suddenly, AP has the ability to win three vital battles and staff can switch onto more value-added activities.